Surgeon Spotlight: Dr. Gyu Gang

-Dr. Gang holds a bachelor of science in biological chemistry from the University of Chicago.
+Dr. Gang holds a Bachelor of Science in biological chemistry from the University of Chicago.
 His medical education includes graduating from Johns Hopkins University School of Medicine in 1997 and completing his surgical internship and residency at University of Cincinnati College of Medicine in 2004.
-Dr. Gang was a cardiothoracic fellow under McCarthy from 2004 to 2007 at McGaw Medical Center of Northwestern University Feinberg School of Medicine.
+Dr. Gang was a cardiothoracic fellow under Dr. McCarthy from 2004 to 2007 at Northwestern University Feinberg School of Medicine.

 Today, as a board certified cardiothoracic surgeon and an active member of the American College of Surgeons and the Society of Thoracic Surgeons, Dr. Gang credits his time at Northwestern as the place he learned to love heart valve surgery, to perfect his surgical technique and to develop a drive to never get complacent, to always want to learn more.

 “I bring that approach to everything I do,” he says.
 “Progressive surgeons will never say, ‘I’ve been doing it this way for the last 20 years.’
-You don’t want that surgeon.
+You don’t want to be that surgeon.
 I am constantly looking for ways to improve on my approach to heart valve surgery.”
-Dr. Gang says he relishes the chance to learn and collaborate with his Northwestern Medicine colleagues: “I’m always open-minded about hearing others’ ideas and building on those ideas to provide new technologies and procedures for better patient care.”